Better Living Through Regenerative Communities – One Community Weekly Progress Update #403

 Duplicable City Center plumbing designs, Better Living Through Regenerative Communities, One Community Weekly Progress Update #403

 Lindy Rzonca (Sustainability Analyst) also completed her 10th week helping with sustainability research and now focused on the Best Small and Large-scale Community Options for Sustainable Processing and Reuse of Non-recyclables tutorial.
 This week Lindy began a more in-depth look at some of the WTE (Waste to Energy) methods and other small-to-medium scale solutions.
 She replied to correspondences from people she contacted last week, contacted a new company, and began some writing on the tutorial itself.
-Pictures below are related to this work.
+Pictures below are related to this work towards the mission of better living through regenerative communities.

 sustainability research, Better Living Through Regenerative Communities, One Community Weekly Progress Update #403

-Worked on Best Community Options for Sustainable Processing and Reuse of Non-recyclables Tutorial – Click for Page
+Best Community Options for Sustainable Processing, Reuse of Non-recyclables Tutorial – Click for Page

 Qiuheng Xu (Landscape Designer) completed her 10th week helping with the Duplicable City Center updated video walkthrough.
 This week Qiuheng finished the City Center walkthrough making modifications in both the SketchUp file and Lumion file.
 She also started to read natural greywater processing details/research and getting familiar with this as her next area of focus.
-You can see the latest updated areas below.
+You can see the latest updated areas below towards the mission of better living through regenerative communities.

 Duplicable City Center video walkthrough, Better Living Through Regenerative Communities, One Community Weekly Progress Update #403